我们做什么

 Discord is our primary platform for engaging with the Active Inference Ecosystem and broader community.
 We use Discord for real-time communication, informal discussions, and team collaboration.
 Dedicated channels are used within Discord to categorize discussions based on topics or projects.
 Participants are encouraged to share relevant files, documents, or links within Discord channels, fostering easy access to shared resources.
 We regularly monitor and moderate Discord channels to maintain professionalism, and eagerly look to improve our protocols and guidelines here and elsewhere.

-Since the initial activities of the Institute ( we have written a monthly
+Since the initial activities of the Institute (History of The Institute), we have written a monthly Newsletter.

 See the archives